UK lawmakers plan to probe Pfizer pursuit of AstraZeneca

 "We will see how events pan out over the next few days, but clearly given the scale of the proposed merger it is important that we consider the impact not just on shareholders but also on employees and the wider interests of the UK."

-AstraZeneca, Britain's second-biggest drugmaker behind GlaxoSmithKline, is an important part of the life sciences sector and employs nearly 7,000 staff in the country.
+AstraZeneca, Britain's second-biggest drugmaker behind GlaxoSmithKline (GSK.L), is an important part of the life sciences sector and employs nearly 7,000 staff in the country.

 The committee's chairman Andrew Bailey said it would be looking to hold an inquiry "pretty quickly", and those called to give evidence were likely to include ministers such as Business Secretary Vince Cable and representatives from the Treasury.